melodium-tech/melodium/libs/javascript-mel/README.md

-# Mélodium JSON data processing library
+# Mélodium JavaScript library

-This library provides the JSON data processing functions and treatments for the Mélodium environment.
+This library provides the JavaScript language for the Mélodium environment.

 ## For Mélodium project